 The simplistic duplicate criteria includes the login field.
 A login must be unique for each contact if Email Address Sharing is enabled.
 Note: The login field is case sensitive meaning 'user' is different than 'User'.

 Contact records that share the same email address must have a unique login, or, for contacts without a login, they must include a unique combination of first name and last name, as duplicate contact records cannot exist in the knowledge base.
 For example, Bill Short and Bill Short (same name) can share the same email address as long as they have different logins.

 If multiple contacts' logins are left blank, their first or last name must be unique.
 In this case, Bill Short and William Short can share the same email address, since each name is unique.

 Email addresses associated with a single contact record must be unique-that is, for a single contact, the values of contacts.email, contacts.email_alt1, and contacts.email_alt2 cannot contain the same address.

-The contact-matching process applies to areas of Oracle Service Cloud that associate contacts by email address, including chats, mailings, web forms, site feedback, Techmail transactions, and Ask a Question requests submitted with only an email address.
+The contact-matching process applies to areas of Oracle B2C Service that associate contacts by email address, including chats, mailings, web forms, site feedback, Techmail transactions, and Ask a Question requests submitted with only an email address.

 To enable email address sharing:

 - Click Configuration button on the navigation pane.